-- Co-funded opportunities for the cost of Teaching Artist fees, which provides financial incentive for Maryland schools and community groups to book Teaching Artists. - Connections to a statewide network of organizations and nonprofits that lead professional development for Teaching Artists. - Individualized feedback and evaluation sessions that help Teaching Artists strengthen their programming. - Heightened visibility through print and online marketing, including MSAC's Artist Directory.
+- Funding opportunities through the Arts in Education Grant program that covers the cost of Teaching Artist fees to provide financial incentive for Maryland schools and community groups to book Teaching Artists. - Connections to a statewide network of organizations and nonprofits that lead professional development for Teaching Artists. - Individualized feedback and evaluation sessions that help Teaching Artists strengthen their programming. - Heightened visibility through MSAC's Arts Directory.